SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations-exam-problems.md

 #### An idea for a solution

 In any programming task, the **important part is to build an idea for its solution** before starting to write code.
 Let's carefully go through the problem requirements.
-We have to write a program that calculates the number of working places in a classroom where the number depends on the length and height of the room.
+We have to write a program that calculates the number of working places in a training lab where the number depends on the length and height of the room.
 We notice that the provided input data will be in **meters**, but we have the sizes for working places, and the hallway is in **centimeters**.
 To do the calculations, we must use the same measuring units no matter whether we choose to convert length and height into centimeters or the other data in meters.
 We use the first option for the presented solution.

-Next, we have to calculate **how many columns and how many rows** with desks will fit in the classroom.
+Next, we have to calculate **how many columns and how many rows** with desks will fit in the training lab.
 We can calculate the columns by **subtracting the width by the necessary space for the hallway (100 cm)** and **divide the difference by 70 cm** (the length of a working place).
 We will find the rows by dividing the **length by 120 cm**.
 In both operations, as a result, we can receive a number with integer and fractional parts. **In a variable, we should store only the integer part**.
 In the end, we multiply the number of rows by the number of columns and divide it by 3 (lost the working places because of the entrance door and podium), and we will receive the required value.

 #### Choosing data types